turbot/pipes-docs/docs/integrations/gcp.md

 Add your **Credentials**, in the form of a JSON key pair for an existing [GCP service account](https://console.cloud.google.com/apis/credentials/serviceaccountkey).
 As a minimum, grant your service account the **Viewer** role in the projects and folders that you wish to manage.

-Finally, select the [Permissions](#permissions) to assign to the root folder created from this GCP integration.
-- **All Organizations and Workspaces**
-- **Specific Organizations and Workspaces**
-- **No Workspaces**

-The root connection folder will contain all connections and sub-folders for this integration, and sharing the root folder will share the full tree, including all of its connections.
-If you wish to assign permissions more granularly (on individual connections or folders), select **None** and then assign the permissions on those connections and folders after they have been created.
+Finally, select the [Permissions](/pipes/docs/tenants/connections#permissions).
+The permissions on this screen apply to the top-level folders and therefore to *all connections and folders* discovered by this integration.
+If you want to assign permissions more granularly, on a per-subfolder or per-connection basis, select **No Workspaces** at this time, and then manage the permissions on the connections and folders once they have been discovered.

-Note also that **All** will not only add permissions for the existing identities and workspaces but will also allow access for any new connections and folders that are created when they are added to the GCP organization.
+Note also that **All** will not only add permissions for the existing identities and workspaces but will also allow access for any new connections and folders that are created when folders and projects are added to the GCP organization.

 After you have made your selections, click **Create Integration**.
-Pipes will begin discovering your projects and folders and creating folders and connections.
+Pipes will begin discovering your subscriptions and management groups and creating folders and connections.

 ## Modifying the GCP Integration